Mobile-Artificial-Intelligence/maise/README.md

 # Maise - Mobile Artificial Intelligence Speech Engine

-Maise is an open-source Android speech engine that provides high-quality, on-device text-to-speech synthesis.
-It is implemented as an Android system TTS service, meaning it works out of the box with any app that uses the standard Android `TextToSpeech` API — no special integration required.
+Maise is an open-source Android speech engine that provides high-quality, on-device text-to-speech synthesis and automatic speech recognition.
+The TTS component is implemented as an Android system TTS service, meaning it works out of the box with any app that uses the standard Android `TextToSpeech` API — no special integration required.
+The ASR component is implemented as an Android `RecognitionService`, compatible with any app using the standard `SpeechRecognizer` API.

 ## How It Works

-Maise runs the full TTS pipeline locally on the device using [ONNX Runtime](https://github.com/microsoft/onnxruntime):
+All processing runs fully on-device using [ONNX Runtime](https://github.com/microsoft/onnxruntime).

+### Text-to-Speech

 1. **Text normalization** — raw input text is cleaned and normalized (numbers, abbreviations, punctuation, etc.)
 2. **Phonemization** — [Open Phonemizer](https://github.com/NeuralVox/OpenPhonemizer) converts normalized text into phoneme sequences
-3. **Synthesis** — phonemes are fed into one of two neural TTS models to produce a raw PCM audio waveform:
+3. **Synthesis** — phonemes are fed into [**Kokoro**](https://github.com/hexgrad/kokoro), a high-quality multi-lingual neural TTS model, to produce a raw PCM audio waveform
-   - [**Kokoro**](https://github.com/hexgrad/kokoro) — a high-quality, multi-lingual TTS model
-   - [**Kitten TTS**](https://github.com/KittenML/KittenTTS) — an alternative English TTS model
 4. **Streaming playback** — sentences are synthesized and played concurrently using a producer-consumer pipeline so audio starts playing before the full text has been synthesized

 Audio output is 24 kHz mono 16-bit PCM.

+### Automatic Speech Recognition

+1. **Recording** — 16 kHz mono 16-bit PCM audio is captured from the microphone
+2. **Log-mel spectrogram** — a Whisper-compatible 80-band log-mel spectrogram is computed on-device
+3. **Transcription** — the spectrogram is fed through [**distil-whisper/distil-small.en**](https://github.com/huggingface/distil-whisper), an encoder-decoder Transformer model, using greedy decoding to produce the transcribed text

 ## Voices

-Maise ships with a large collection of voices across both engines and multiple languages.
+Maise ships with a large collection of Kokoro voices across multiple languages.

-### Kokoro Voices

 | Language | Voices |
 |---|---|